Tutorial - Recording audio playing on the computer

 Start the audio playing on the computer then click the Record button in Transport Toolbar.
 Record for long enough to find the loudest likely part, then click the Stop button .

 Have a look at the recorded waveform - there should be no clipping visible.
 Clipping is bad - this is when the volume of the source sent to Audacity is louder than Audacity can record.
 The result is that the tops and bottoms of the recorded wave are chopped off ("clipped").
 The illustrations below show about 0.004 seconds of a properly recorded waveform then a clipped waveform.
-You'll need to zoom in to inspect the waveform as closely as this, but extended lengths of clipping will also be visible at lower zoom levels.
+You will need to zoom in to inspect the waveform as closely as this, but extended lengths of clipping will also be visible at lower zoom levels.

 - A properly recorded waveform